What is xanthan gum?

 If you are on prescribed medication for diabetes or due to have surgery, you should be aware that xanthan gum has a blood sugar lowering effect and large doses should be avoided.
 However, it’s worth bearing in mind that most foods contain xanthan gum at very low levels.
 For example, as a food additive, it typically makes up just 0.05-0.3% of a food product.

-Speak to your GP or healthcare provider if you’re concerned about an allergy.
+Speak to your GP or healthcare provider if you’re concerned about an allergy or gluten sensitivity.

 Why not check out some of our delicious xanthan gum recipes, from our tasty gluten-free scones to gluten-free pizza dough?

 Kerry Torrens is a qualified Nutritionist (MBANT) with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
-She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
-Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including Good Food.
+She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of both the Guild of Food Writers and the Guild of Health Writers.
+Over the last two decades she has been a contributing author to a number of nutritional and cookery publications including Good Food.
 Follow Kerry on Instagram at @kerry_torrens_nutrition_